USUALLY ASKED QUESTIONS

 What is required in order to collect a debt?

-Successful debt collection depends on a number of factors, from the age of the debt; the service performed, authority (verbal/written); financial situation of the debtor and whether the debtor is an individual or a corporation.
-The contracted basis is important – ie you emails or SMS trail with the debtor.
+Successful debt collection depends on a number of factors, ie the age of the debt; the service you performed; your authority (be it verbal/written); the financial state of your debtor; whether the debtor is an individual or a corporation – to name but a few.
 We will assess the information and advise you as to our opinion as to whether the debt is collectable.
 We don’t want to wast our time either!

 How long does debt recovery take?